christinazavou/ANNFASS/documentation/papers/style_related/image_based/YuEtAl2018.md

 as you see in fig1 given a collection of many objects the method can cluster them into similar style objects and highlight their stylistic patches

 #### PSLF:
-PSLF is essentially a dimensionality reduction technique that is realized through a non-negative matrix factorization (NMF).
+**PSLF is essentially a dimensionality reduction technique** that is realized through a non-negative matrix factorization (NMF).

 #### Mid-level patches:
 - neither too local nor too global
 - While unsupervised approaches typically perform the analysis purely at the patch level, weakly supervised approaches typically detect mid-level patches or compute patch clusterings to attain maximal adherence to the image or object labels

 #### Convolutional activational features:
 We use the discriminatively detected mid-level patches as filters to perform feature encoding based on a sliding-window convolutional operation.
-We use these features as per-view initial features and conduct multi-view feature fusion and selection via PSLF.
+We use these features as per-view initial features and **conduct multi-view feature fusion and selection via PSLF**.

 #### The difference with the other deep-learning approaches:
-- they have labels of similarity and they just learn an encoding and the similarity metric .. we learn to spatially locate style patches.
+- they have labels of similarity and they just learn an encoding and the similarity metric .. we learn to spatially locate style patches.s
-- they focus on style-driven shape retrieval, trying to learn a specialized shape similarity ... we face style classification/clustering and style patch extraction
+- they focus on style-driven shape retrieval, trying to learn a specialized shape similarity ... we face **style classification/clustering** and **style patch extraction**
 - they adapt metric learning to learn a global style metric...we adapt PSLF clustering to help us select and locate style feature patches

 #### Multi-view feature lines: